 - Calling us toll-free at 1-877-623-1955 (Press 5 for HR Consulting).

-You can exercise the right to opt-out of “sales” of personal information, or of sharing personal information for cross-context behavioral advertising, by clicking on Cookie Settings.
+You can exercise the right to opt-out of “sale” of personal information, or of sharing personal information for cross-context behavioral advertising, by clicking on Cookie Settings.

 If permitted by law, you may designate an authorized agent to request any of the above rights on your behalf.
 Your agent may contact us as set forth herein.
 Even if you choose to use an agent, as permitted by law, we may require verification of the agent’s written authorization to act on your behalf, require you to confirm you have authorized the agent in writing to act on your behalf, or require you to verify your own identity.